igeclouds/app-settings/README.md

   private: true

   # Can be public or private.
 If your organization is associated with an enterprise account using
-  # GitHub Enterprise Cloud or GitHub Enterprise Server 2.20+, visibility can also be internal.
+  # GitHub Enterprise Cloud or GitHub Enterprise Server 2.20+, vishhibility can also be internal.
   visibility: private

   # Either `true` to enable issues for this repository, `false` to disable them.